hiero-ledger/hiero-consensus-specifications/docs/standards/hcs-25.md

 ##### Declaring non-scorable components

-An adapter MAY declare a component as non-scorable when unavailable by marking the component definition with a boolean flag:
+An adapter MAY declare, using an implementation-defined component definition, that a component is non-scorable when unavailable.

+For example, an implementation MAY represent this with a boolean flag such as:

 - `nonScorableWhenUnavailable: true`

-If `nonScorableWhenUnavailable` is not specified, it MUST default to `false`.
+If no such declaration is present, the component MUST be treated as scorable when unavailable.

+Declaring a component as non-scorable when unavailable does not exempt an applicable adapter from denominator participation when its contribution mode requires participation.
+If that adapter would otherwise contribute an empty component map, implementations MUST apply `defaultComponentKey` as defined above.

 #### Recommended Normalization Patterns (Informative)